-A. Through the planned unit development process, the applicant is given flexibility in regard to site design, placement of buildings, use of required open spaces, setbacks, lot sizes and dimensions, and otherwise better utilize the potential of sites characterized by special features, such as geography, topography, size or shape.

-B. In exchange, the applicant shall provide at least two points from the following list of tangible benefits to the city and the public:

-1. 0.5 points: Provide superior useable parks and open space.
-Both the applicant and the city shall agree upon the location, size, and extent of the superior useable parks and open space;

-2. 0.5 to 1.0 point: Significant public facilities or other public amenities that could not be required by the city for development of the subject property without a planned unit development.
+- A. Through the planned unit development process, the applicant is given flexibility in regard to site design, placement of buildings, use of required open spaces, setbacks, lot sizes and dimensions, and otherwise better utilize the potential of sites characterized by special features, such as geography, topography, size or shape. - B. In exchange, the applicant shall provide at least two points from the following list of tangible benefits to the city and the public: - 1.
+0.5 points: Provide superior useable parks and open space.
+Both the applicant and the city shall agree upon the location, size, and extent of the superior useable parks and open space; - 2.
+0.5 to 1.0 points: Significant public facilities or other public amenities that could not be required by the city for development of the subject property without a planned unit development.
 Both the applicant and the city shall agree upon the type of significant public facility or amenity, the size, location, and other pertinent aspects, as well as the number of points for the significant public facility or other public amenity.
 Significant public facilities or other public amenities shall not include the minimum public facilities and public improvements already required of the development;

-Ordinance No. 02022-006 - Page 20 of 33

-3. 1.0 point: Going significantly beyond the minimum requirements for critical area protections to preserve, enhance, or rehabilitate critical areas and buffers.
-Both the applicant and the city shall agree upon the location, size, and extent of the additional protection, enhancement, or rehabilitation;

-4. 1.0 point: Dedication of a site containing a historic landmark to the city or a qualifying nonprofit organization capable of restoring and/or maintaining the premises to standards set by Washington State Office of Archaeology and Historic Preservation;

-5. 1.0 point: Incorporation of energy systems, as defined in TMC 18.04.050, that produce energy from nondepletable energy sources will result in at least fifty percent of the energy needs for the development being met.
-Both the applicant and the city shall agree upon the type and conditions for the energy systems provided;
+- 3. 1.0 point: Going significantly beyond the minimum requirements for critical area protections to preserve, enhance, or rehabilitate critical areas and buffers.
+Both the applicant and the city shall agree upon the location, size, and extent of the additional protection, enhancement, or rehabilitation; - 4.
+1.0 point: Dedication of a site containing a historic landmark to the city or a qualifying nonprofit organization capable of restoring and/or maintaining the premises to standards set by Washington State Office of Archaeology and Historic Preservation; - 5.
+1.0 point: Incorporation of energy systems, as defined in TMC 18.04.050, that produce energy from nondepletable energy sources will result in at least fifty percent of the energy needs for the development being met.
+Both the applicant and the city shall agree upon the type and conditions for the energy systems provided: - 6.
+1.5 points: The provision of at least twenty percent of the total dwelling units as permanently affordable housing consistent with TMC 18.42.140(D)-(K); and - 7.
+0.5 to 1.5 points: Any other public facility, feature, item, project, or amenity proposed by the applicant that the City agrees meets the intent of this section.
+Both the applicant and the city shall agree upon the type of other public facility, feature, item, project, or amenity, the size, location, and other pertinent aspects. - C. For tangible benefits that have a range of potential points, both the applicant and the city shall agree upon the number of points assigned.

-6. 1.5 points: The provision of at least twenty percent of the total dwelling units as permanently affordable housing consistent with TMC 18.42.140(D)-(K); and encourage new development not limited by the strict application of this title.
+encourage new development not limited by the strict application of this title.
 The hearing examiner may approve, disapprove or modify the proposal submitted by an applicant.